hechoendrupal/drupal-console-book/hu/commands/available-commands.md

 ## Available options
 Option | Details
 -------|-------------
---help | application.options.help
+--help | Display this help message
---quiet | application.options.quiet
+--quiet | Do not output any message
---verbose | application.options.verbose
---version | application.options.version
+--verbose | Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug --version | <info>%s</info> version <comment>%s</comment>
---ansi | application.options.ansi
+--ansi | Force ANSI output
---no-ansi | application.options.no-ansi
+--no-ansi | Disable ANSI output
---no-interaction | application.options.no-interaction
---env | application.options.env
---root | application.options.root
---no-debug | application.options.no-debug
+--no-interaction | Do not ask any interactive question --env | A Környezet neve.
+--root | Define the Drupal root to be used in command execution --no-debug | Hibakeresés mód leállítása.
---learning | application.options.learning
+--learning | Részletes kimeneti kód generálása.
---generate-chain | application.options.generate-chain
---generate-inline | application.options.generate-inline
---generate-doc | application.options.generate-doc
---target | application.options.target
---uri | application.options.uri
---yes | application.options.yes
+--generate-chain | Végrehajtási lehetőségek és argumentumok nyomtatása mint yaml kimenet amit késöbb egy parancsláncba használhat fel
+--generate-inline | Végrehajtási lehetőségek és argumentumok nyomtatása beágyazott hívásként amit késöbb felhasználhat --generate-doc | Shows command options and arguments as markdown --target | Site name you want to interact with (for local or remote sites) --uri | URI of the Drupal site to use (for multisite environments or when running on an alternate port) --yes | Skip confirmation and proceed

 ## Available arguments
 Argument | Details
 ---------|-------------
-command | application.arguments.command
+command | The command to execute